-I am the Associate Director of Purdue Peace Project, a Post-Doctoral Fellow at Purdue Policy Research Institute and a Senior Fellow at the FORCES Initative, Purdue University.
+I am a lecturer in international security in the Department of Political Science at Simon Fraser University, and a Senior Fellow at the FORCES Initiative, Purdue University.
 I received my Ph.D. in Political Science from Purdue University in 2019.
 My fields of specialization are International Relations, Comparative Politics, and Quantitative Methodology.

-My research interests include Chinese/Russian covert online influence, transnational ethnic links and their effect on democratization, and Western military intervention and nation-building.
+My research interests include Chinese/Russian influence operations, transnational ethnic links and their effect on democratization, and Western military intervention and nation-building.
 My work lies at the cross-section of international relations and comparative politics.

-At Purdue, I have taught undergraduate courses in international relations, international political economy, nation-building and war, and environmental policy.
+At Simon Fraser University and at Purdue University, I have taught undergraduate courses in international security, international relations, and international political economy.
 I am the recipient of several teaching awards, Outstanding Independent Instructor (Political Science), Purdue's Graduate School Excellence in Teaching (nominee), and the Graduate Teaching Award.

-I am the recipient of several prestigious fellowships, including Fulbright, Ludwig Kruhe, Ross, and Purdue Research Foundation Research Grant, among others.
+I am the recipient of several prestigious fellowships, including Fulbright (Specialist), Ludwig Kruhe, Ross, and Purdue Research Foundation Research Grant, among others.

 I hold an M.S., and M.A., degrees in Environmental Engineering and Political Science from the University of Tennessee at Knoxville, and a B.S., in Civil Engineering from Michigan Technological University.